fmhy/edit/docs/gaming.md

 ## ▷ Game Repacks

 * **Note** - Repacks are compressed versions of games that exchange smaller downloads for longer installation times.
 Good if you have low bandwidth or data limits.
+Always check to be sure any file you download is the one you actually clicked (matching size and name), and not a malicious page [disguising itself](https://cs.rin.ru/forum/viewtopic.php?f=14&t=159345) to try to trick you.
+Make sure to install an [adblocker](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/adblock-vpn-privacy#wiki_.25BA_adblocking) (full version of uBlock Origin).

 ***